 Once you have crafted an Inventory Management Manual, you can easily look up information there.
 There is also a "Getting Started"-Page which should help you getting along with the mod.

 Advanced Inventory Managment currently provides ten different relays, multiple items, a status monitor, a central core block and highly configurable network cables.
-More content will be added in the future.
 All mechanics are described further in the in-game manual.
 The functions of the different relays are:

 Inventory Relay: Access the player's inventory